FightPandemics/FightPandemics/README.md

 - I**ndividuals that want to contribute with other resources.**
     1. Global and local grants and funds by Governments, VCs, Angels and crowdfunding campaigns.
     2. Global and local tools and services (For FREE, or reduced in price)

     If you are interested please join our slack group:

 ## Getting Started
 1. Create `client/.env` and add the `REACT_APP_AIRTABLE_API_KEY` and `REACT_APP_AIRTABLE_BASE` environment variables to it.
 1. `cp backend/.env.example backend/.env`
+1. Install `node_modules` in both the `client` and `backend` folders using the latest version of Node 12.
+This allows for the `node_modules` on the host to be seen by the Docker container, and also avoids the need to rebuild the container whenever a new dependency is added.
 1. Run `docker-compose up` and goto `localhost:3000` in the browser.